dianaabishop/seinfeld-script-parsing/README.md

 # Seinfeld Script Parsing

 ### What Does This Do?
+This script iterates through the text files contained in the `scripts` directory and annotates them when question word combinations are found (e.g. "what is", "where does").
+It gets these question words (and contractions) to check from the `combined_question_list.json` file and keeps count of occurances across script files.

 ### How To Run The Script
 Git clone the repository onto your local computer with: